Mental Health Support in the Community

 – not accessing community managed mental health services and/or EIPSR.

 Who can I talk to about getting support?

 You can call the CPS Team on 1300 376 421, who will tell you more about the services.
 They can also help with referrals.
 Your GP and other clinicians, family and friends, or other workers can also call on your behalf.

 Referrals can be made by completing the referral form, or by contacting the SEMPHN Access & Referral Team on 1800 862 363.

-If you have difficulties with getting a referral, please phone the ermha365 PSS Team on 1300 376 421.
+If you have difficulties with getting a referral, please phone the ermha365 CPS Team on 1300 376 421.

-This service is supported by funding from the Australian Government under the South Eastern Melbourne PHN.
+This service is supported by funding from South Eastern Melbourne Primary Health Network through the Australian Government’s PHN Program.